-Records Show Medicare Advantage Plans Overbill Taxpayers By Billions Annually
+Medicare Advantage Plans Overbill Taxpayers By Billions Annually, Records Show

 The audits of 37 health plans revealed that, on average, auditors could confirm just 60% of the more than 20,000 medical conditions CMS had paid the plans to treat.

-Extra payments to plans that had claimed some of its diabetic patients had complications, such problems with eyes or kidneys, were reduced or invalidated in nearly half the cases.
+Extra payments to plans that had claimed some of its diabetic patients had complications, such as problems with eyes or kidneys, were reduced or invalidated in nearly half the cases.
 The overpayments exceeded $10,000 a year for more than 150 patients, though health plans disputed some of the findings.

 But CMS kept the findings under wraps until the Center for Public Integrity, an investigative journalism group, sued the agency under the Freedom of Information Act to make those results public.

-Despite the alarming findings, CMS conducted no audits for payments made during 2008, 2009 and 2010 as they faced industry backlash over CMS' authority to conduct them, and the threat of extrapolated repayments.
+Despite the alarming findings, CMS conducted no audits for payments made during 2008, 2009 and 2010 as they faced industry backlash over CMS' authority to conduct them and the threat of extrapolated repayments.
 Records released through the FOIA lawsuit show some inside the agency also worried that health plans would abandon the Medicare Advantage program if CMS pressed them too hard.

 CMS officials resumed the audits for 2011 and expected to finish them and assess penalties by the end of 2016.
 That has yet to happen, amid the continuing protests from the industry.
 Insurers want CMS to adjust downward any extrapolated penalties to account for coding errors that exist in standard Medicare.
 CMS stands behind its method — at least for now.

-At a minimum, argues AHIP, the health insurers association, CMS should back off extrapolation for the 90 audits for 2011-13 and apply it for 2014 and onward.
+At a minimum, argues AHIP, the health insurers association, CMS should back off extrapolation for the 90 audits for 2011-13.
 Should the agency agree, CMS would write off more than half a billion dollars that could be recovered for the U.S. Treasury.

 Kaiser Health News is a nonprofit, editorially independent program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.

-Note: A previous version of this story incorrectly said that America's Health Insurance Plans has argued that the Centers for Medicare & Medicaid Services should apply its audit algorithm for the years 2014 onward.
-Actually, the trade group has made no recommendation for that time period.